Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 What is emphysema

-• difficulty in collapsing the alveoli;
+• difficulty in alveoli collapse;

 • adhesion of the smallest bronchi;